PlasmaFAIR/fortitude/docs/configuration.md

           Comma-separated list of rule codes to enable (or ALL, to enable all rules) --extend-select <RULE_CODE>
-          Like --select, but adds additional rule codes on top of those already specified
+          Like --select, but adds additional rule codes on top of those already specified --per-file-ignores <PER_FILE_IGNORES>
+          List of mappings from file pattern to code to exclude --extend-per-file-ignores <EXTEND_PER_FILE_IGNORES>
+          Like `--per-file-ignores`, but adds additional ignores on top of those already specified
 ```

 <!-- End auto-generated check help. -->